 Shanita serves as a role model for the many women, and women of color, who want to succeed in the c-store industry.
 Her story illustrates the opportunities possible in retailing.

-“Retailing requires a sense of urgency, attention to detail and ability to consistently execute at a high level,” Shanita says.
+“Retailing requires a sense of urgency, attention to detail and ability to consistently execute at a high level,” Brown said.
 “But it also provides exposure to business operations, marketing, finance and manufacturing, which has helped me accelerate my personal and career growth in an aggressive environment.”

 Her career strategy has included volunteering for, and positioning herself for, ever-challenging roles that require critical thinking and hard work; roles that have defined her as a talented person, who happens to be a woman.

-“My path has demonstrated that a mother, wife, student, minority or colleague can effect change across all lines of an organization,” Shanita says.
+“My path has demonstrated that a mother, wife, student, minority or colleague can effect change across all lines of an organization,” said Brown.

 Her belief in the power of diversity and inclusion has compelled Shanita to tackle gender bias head-on.
 She frequently encourages young women to pursue degrees and careers that require strong math, technology and analytical skills — skills that lead to senior-level roles.
 And she is not afraid to talk about the common workplace biases that hold women back from assignments that would lead to senior roles.

-“I’m committed to identifying ways to break through barriers,” she says.
+“I’m committed to identifying ways to break through barriers,” she said.
 “I’m committed to advocating for other women roles and aligning key stakeholders to effect change.”